Islamophobia in the United States: Religious harassment

 In regards to religious harassment, studies show that, in general, these types of suits are increasing.
 In the case of Zayed v.
 Apple Computers, an Arab Muslim woman sued Apple Inc. on the grounds of harassment, retaliation, defamation, and infliction of emotional distress based on religion, national origin, and gender.
 Zayed had been employed as an at-will engineer since 1994, and stated that she had experienced dramatic changes in her work environment after the terrorist attacks on September 11, 2001.
 Zayed claimed that fellow employees began inquiring as to whether or not her religion encouraged Muslims to engage in suicide bombings.
 Additionally, she stated that these same employees gave her malicious expressions, slammed her door, and expressed visible discontent and anger with Zayed after she expressed her disapproval with the war in Iraq.
 Moreover, she also felt isolated when Apple put up red, white and blue ribbons on many employees' doors, but not on hers.
 Soon after Zayed claimed that she felt marginalized and believed that she was wrongfully excluded from projects and career opportunities that were mostly given to white, non-Arab, colleagues.
 Finally in 2004, Zayed chose to go on disability leave, stating that it was partly due to the stress she had been experiencing in response to the harsh treatment from her supervisors and coworkers.
 But while on sick leave, Apple terminated Zayed.
 After her termination, Zayed decided to sue.

 A former Muslim chaplain faced many years of anti-Muslim harassment because she was a Muslim and wore a hijab.
 When she worked at the New York state prison, her supervisor wanted her to leave her job.
-The supervisor told the former chaplain that it's hard to respect women who cover their hair.
+The supervisor told the former chaplain that it is hard to respect women who cover their hair.
 She was hired as a part-time Muslim chaplain at the Albion Correctional Facility in 2013 and resigned last year due to workplace conditions.
-While she was working there, she was denied a change to her work schedule that would've allowed her to attend the Jumah prayers by coming to work early.
-She was also refused to remove her shoes before entering the Muslim prayer area and denied access to prayer rugs.
+While she was working there, she was denied a change to her work schedule that would have allowed her to attend the Jumah prayers by coming to work early. before entering the Muslim prayer area and was denied access to prayer rugs.
 While the former chaplain was being faced with harassment, she went to counselling services and was placed on anti-depressant medication to help her cope with stress.